forestgrape/coronavirus/spread_analyses.md

 ### Schools and Children
 A recommended review is [COVID-19 Transmission and Children: The Child Is Not to Blame](#leeraszka) by B. Lee and W. Raszka.
+Notable findings from the studies are below and summaries of most studies are in [Summarized References](#summarized-references).

 * [Dattner et al](#summary-dattner) observed that children are relative to adults
   * less susceptible 45% [40%, 55%])